joshgerdes/jekyll-uno/_drafts/sftp-in-microsoft-azure-using-azure-blob-storage.md

 #### Test using SFTP locally

-1. Make sure you have a copy of the Connection String from the SFTP user account created earlier
+1. Make sure you have a copy of the Connection String and user password from the SFTP user account created earlier
 2. Open **Command Prompt**
 3. Type in **sftp** CONNECTIONSTRING, example below and press Enter:
    * _sftp sftpstorageacc1337.lukeftpuser@sftpstorageacc1337.blob.core.windows.net_